castaway/dbix-class-book/chapters/03-Describing-database.md

 in.
 Refer to the whole list in the documentation[^loaderoptions].
 Some of these will make more sense as you go through the book, refer back to the options documentation as you go.

+The created Result class files will by default be named in the singular, so a table named `users` will produce a class named `User`.
+The classes will also contain appropriate relationships, as long as the database contains the appropriate constraints.

 What's next
 -----------